 Am I wrong about that?

-If you found out that the biggest company that owns the biggest AI bought AI services from the competitor to their own company.
+If you found out that the biggest company that owns the biggest AI bought AI services from the competitor to their own company, wouldn't you say there's something very broken under the hood?

 Something going on there.

-Um wow.
+But wow.

-So today is not a perfect day, but yesterday was very bad, and the day before was very bad.
+So, today is not a perfect day, but yesterday was very bad, and the day before was very bad.

-So we got the double whammy.
+So, we got the double whammy.

-We probably have the perpetrator in custody, and uh we're seeing a lot of uh Democrats losing their jobs over the way they're try they're talking about on social media, usually, uh losing their jobs over acting happy that uh someone was murdered.
+And we're seeing a lot of Democrats losing their jobs over the way they're talking about on social media usually, and losing their jobs over acting happy that someone was murdered.

-So this does not, of course, you know, compensate for the loss of the human being.
+So, this does not, of course, you know, compensate for the loss of the human being.

 But it's something.

-So it's a little bit better.
+So, it's a little bit better.

-Can anybody tell me were the 4chan people right?
+Can anybody tell me, were the 4chan people right?

-Because the 4chan people had done their own analysis tried to find the perp based on the photographs and some other stuff, and they had matched some specific person, a trans uh trans person, and they allege.
+Because the 4chan people had done their own analysis, tried to find the perp based on the photographs and some other stuff.

-I'll we'll see if I can read your so it's not the same person, right?
+So, it's not the same person, right?

 Okay, good.

-All right, thank you, Kevin and Bono and the others.
+All right, thank you, Kevin and Bono, and the others.

-So I'm being told in the comments that 4chan did not get the right answer.
+So, I'm being told in the comments that 4chan did not get the right answer.

-They 4chan thought it was a trans shooter, which my first uh impression was is that a little bit on the nose, you know, it's a little too perfect, because it's exactly what you would have guessed.
+So, that opens the following question: 4chan thought it was a trans shooter, which my first impression was that a little bit on the nose.

-When I heard that Charlie Kirk got shot, my first assumption was uh oh, radicalized trans shooter.
+When I heard that Charlie Kirk got shot, my first assumption was, uh-oh, radicalized trans shooter.

 Didn't you think that?

-I mean, if you just watch the news enough, you you sort of just automatically leap to that.
+I mean, if you just watch the news enough, you sort of just automatically leap to that.

 It's not fair.

-I mean, it's not fair to trans people, they're not shooters, generally speaking, but it's the first thing I thought of, and so I was trying to keep my mouth shut about it until we knew a little bit more, but as far as we know, the person in custody, because we have a name and we've now we've got pictures of them and stuff, the person in custody is not trans, right?
+But as far as we know, the person in custody, because we have a name and now we've got pictures of him and stuff, the person in custody is not trans, right?

-The the only picture I saw of him, there was no trans indication.
+As far as we know, the only picture I saw of him, there was no trans indication.

-So what I heard is that uh the family priest, I think it was, or minister, religious person, uh, recognized the person and called the person's father, who it turns out has worked in law enforcement for decades.
+So what I heard is that the family priest, I think it was, or minister, religious person, recognized the person and called the person's father, who it turns out has worked in law enforcement for decades.

-So the father, being a patriot first, negotiated with his son, were told to turn himself in, and I guess that happened.
+So the father, being a patriot first, negotiated with his son, were told to turn himself in.

-Now, negotiate is probably you know a weak word.
+Now, negotiate is probably a weak word.

-He probably didn't give them a choice, you know.
+He probably didn't give them a choice.

-I'm sure he told them you either turn yourself in or I turn you in, but you're getting turned in.
+I'm sure he told them, you either turn yourself in or I turn you in, but you're getting turned in.

 That's my guess of how it went.